- Clear Pricing

 We have a specialised Court of Protection team who deal with a wide range of Court of Protection matters.
 We have two Deputies here at Premier Solicitors.

-Sunil Kambli (Founding Partner at Premier Solicitors) is one of only 68 Panel Deputies appointed by the Court of Protection and the Office of the Public Guardian and also financial abuse cases with complex family dynamics.
+Sunil Kambli (Founding Partner at Premier Solicitors) is one of only 68 Panel Deputies in the country appointed by the Court of Protection and the Office of the Public Guardian, and also deals with financial abuse cases with complex family dynamics, business matters, international issues and overseas property.
+Sunil is also a Chartered Accountant, Chartered Tax Adviser and Notary Public, and can be contacted on email@example.com

 Rakash Mattu is a professional Deputy who works to the same ‘gold standard’ as the Panel Deputy.